PeryGrey/PeryGrey/README.md

 🥰 Interests:
 - Web development
-- Web3, cryptocurrency and NFTs
+- Web3, Cryptocurrency and NFTs
-- Football and gymming
+- Football and Gymming
-- Playing the guitar and ukelele
+- Playing the Guitar and Ukulele

 ☎️ Hit me up at [tdaranidarran@gmail.com](mailto:tdaranidarran@gmail.com) or https://www.linkedin.com/in/tdaranidarran/